sminnee/salad/README.md

     $ git clone git@github.com:sminnee/salad.git salad
 	$ cd salad

-Set up Firefox for Salad

-	1. First, run ./scripts/firefox-3.6.sh (or 3.5.sh for older version)
-	2. This should show the Firefox Profile Manager
-	3. Create a Profile named "Salad" (case sensitive, no quotes), and select it.
-	4. Click "Start Firefox"
-	5. Follow the install instructions for JSSH
-	6. Don't restart Firefox yet!
-	7. Open Firefox Preferences->Content and de-select "Block pop-up windows"
-	8. Quit Firefox

 Now, install PHPUnit.
 These scripts are for MAMP or XAMPP.
 For other systems, use your *-fu.

 	Run one of these: